-- Do your research.
+Do your research.

 You want to have your “looks” — your wardrobe and hair — 90% picked out and decided upon prior to your session.
-Your photographer will also consult you on your wardrobe, and your make up artist will, of course, advise you on make up.
+A great photographer will also consult you on your wardrobe, and your make up artist will advise you on make up.
 Hire someone who can do both hair and make up if possible.
-You can hire two separate individuals, but this can get costly.
-I also recommend working with a stylist who is in tune with entertainment industry branding to help you select your wardrobe prior to the shoot.
+Hiring two separate individuals can get costly.
+I also recommend working with a stylist who is in tune with entertainment industry branding to help select your wardrobe prior to the shoot.

 Relax and have fun

 This is the most important thing that you can do on the shoot day.
-Relax, and have fun!
+So relax, and have fun!
 If you are not relaxed on set, this will come across in your photos.
 I wrote a great article on Backstage.com called 9 Posing Rules for Headshots that goes into more detail about this.
 I repeat: have fun.
 If you are having fun, it sets the tone for everyone else in the room.
 It also sets the tone for how the headshots will come out in the end.
 If you are tired and stressed, there is really no way to fake a good time in a photograph.
-The camera captures everything!

 Get an outside perspective

-After you get your proofs, it is important that you get an outside perspective regarding which headshots you choose for retouching and printing.
+After you get your proofs, it’s important that you get an outside perspective.
+This will help select which headshots you choose for retouching and printing.
 If you are working with an agent or manager, of course, as her for input.
-Or ask for support from people in the business who are savvy about the casting process – perhaps a teacher, mentor, or friend who works in casting.
+Or ask for support from people in the business who are savvy about the casting process.
+We recommend asking a teacher, mentor, or friend who works in casting.
 People on the agent and casting side of the process will see things a bit differently and will look at your headshots from a different viewpoint.

 New headshots generally will create momentum in your career.
 You and your agent/manager will be excited to get them out, and you will submit more and likely get more audition invitations.
-Enjoy the ride!